Note: I may earn money or products from the companies, products, or links mentioned in this post.

 Your child’s pediatrician knows your child best.
 They have a history with your child, plus all their records.
 It can be very important to get the pediatrician’s take on what’s going on in the hospital and what he thinks should be done too.

-I have lost track at how many times we have requested this, but it helps each and every time.
+I have lost track of how many times we have requested this, but it helps every time.
 There’s something about having a doctor who knows your child’s medical past talk to a hospital doctor that changes everything – especially if the hospital tends to not side with parents.

 10. You are allowed to have access to all films, records, labs, and reports on your child.